My Manic Pixie Dream Programming Language

 }

-situation where iteration is necessary also adds totally
+for every situation where iteration is necessary also adds

-avoidable boilerplate.
-A lack of any kind of generics similarly
+totally avoidable boilerplate.
+A lack of any kind of generics similarly creates

-creates unnecessary work, although I must admit that the interface
+unnecessary work, although I must admit that the interface system is usually

 Conclusion